LED Distribution Center Lighting

 • Daylight harvesting: May be useful near skylights, dock doors, glass areas, or perimeter zones with natural light.

 • Emergency backup: Should be reviewed for egress paths, exit routes, dock areas, and code-required emergency lighting locations.
+Available options include LED high bay lights with battery backup, subject to model and project requirements.

 • Zone-based control: Helps separate receiving, staging, rack aisles, loading docks, exterior doors, and lower-activity storage areas.